HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 The above code sample:

 - Creates a new `hydrus` app and gives it a name.
-- Calls the setter functions defined in the `hydrus.utils` module, the use of these pluggable methods requires an app context which is a variant of the Python context, similar to the request context in most servers.
-Due to this, the Python keyword with must be used to create a context in which the application must run.
+- Calls the setter functions defined in the `hydrus.utils` module, the use of these pluggable methods requires an app context which is a variant of the python context, similar to the request context in most servers.
+Due to this, the python keyword with must be used to create a context in which the application must run.
 - Finally, runs the app at http://localhost:8080/api in debug mode.

 `hydrus` creates and sets up the database out of the box.
 For the APIDoc used in this document following DB structure is created: